zairuiy-coding/IMDB-full-stack-clone/README.md

 1. **Creating Views:** To optimize query performance, we created views to store the results of joined tables.
 Since MySQL does not support materialized views, we created tables in the database to cache the join results.
 This strategy significantly reduced the time spent on multiple joins, leading to faster data retrieval and improved application performance.

-2. **Creating Indexes:** We created indexes on the columns used in the WHERE and ORDER BY conditions of our queries.
+2. **Creating Indexes:** We created indexes on the columns that are fruently used in the WHERE and ORDER BY conditions of our queries.
 This indexing strategy helped to speed up the search operations and sorting, making the data retrieval process much more efficient.

-## 🌟 Recommendation Engine

-### How It Works:
-- **Top Productions:** Displays the top 250 productions based on average ratings.
-- **Production Search:** Allows users to search for productions based on various criteria.
-- **Person Search:** Allows users to search for individuals involved in productions.
-- **Similar Productions:** Recommends productions similar to the selected title.
+These strategies have helped boost performance and reduce load time by over 60%, reducing the load time of some pages from over 15s to under 5s.

 ## 📘 References and Credits